akshaya-git/Con2RDS4AWSNE/README.md

        For other regions, see [RDS SSL/TLS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
     2. Place the downloaded bundle under `aws-nitro-enclaves-samples/vsock_sample/py` folder.
     3. To download the RDS CA cert bundle directly to EC2 machine, use the `curl` command to the URL above and then copy paste the content to the file of same name as the bundle.
+    4. Note the Dockerfile.server under src folder to find the reference to this certificate bundle to be packaged during NitroEnclave build

 9. **Download and update the sample code from under src folder**
-   (Modify the sample code as needed)
+   (Modify the sample code as needed to fit your environment)
     - Client application python code: `client.py`
     - Server application python code: `server.py`
     - Sample `Dockerfile.server`